Reading your Bible. Praying. Stewardship.

 Fasting was an important aspect of life for the Hebrews.
 People in the Bible fasted not for dietary reasons as made popular in today’s culture.
 Rather, they fasted as a reaction to certain situations.

-In the New Testament, we find the early Church and its Apostles practiced fasting (Acts 13:2; 14:23; 2 Cor.
-6:4-5).
+In the New Testament, we find the early Church and its Apostles practiced fasting (Acts 13:2; 14:23; 2 Corinthians 6:4-5).
 Even Jesus fasted.
-Prior to His temptation in the desert, Jesus fasted for 40 days and nights (Matt.
-4:1-2) – preparing and strengthening Himself for His ministry ahead.
+Prior to His temptation in the desert, Jesus fasted for 40 days and nights (Matthew 4:1-2) – preparing and strengthening Himself for His ministry ahead.

 We may not observe nation-wide fasts as Israel did or observe the Day of Atonement; however, fasting is a practice that has proven to bring people closer to God much like the disciplines mentioned at the beginning of this article.